Mizzou’s Top 10

 Based on quality of teaching, research and scholarship, MU is one of only 34 public U.S. universities — and one of only two institutions in Missouri — invited to membership in the prestigious Association of American Universities (AAU).

-MU is one of only seven public institutions nationwide that can claim a medical school, veterinary medicine college and a law school on the same campus.
+MU is one of only six public institutions nationwide that can claim a medical school, veterinary medicine college and a law school on the same campus.
 Mizzou faculty also have immediate access to the largest nuclear research reactor on any American campus.

 Known for collaborative, interdisciplinary research, MU has incomparable expertise and resources on a global scale in four areas: Food for the Future, One Health/One Medicine, Media of the Future and Sustainable Energy.
 We call it The Mizzou Advantage.